Heart Health: A Crucial Focus for Malaysians

 Essential Nutrients for a Stronger Heart

 While lifestyle changes are foundational, the right nutrients can provide added protection—especially when diet alone isn’t enough.
+Consider these heart-supporting nutrients, especially for Malaysians in their 40s and 50s:

-Krill Oil (Omega-3): Supports healthy cholesterol and reduces inflammation
+Krill Oil (Omega-3): Supports healthy cholesterol and reduces inflammation.

-CoQ10: Helps improve energy production in heart cells
+CoQ10: Helps improve energy production in heart cells.

-Vitamin K2 + D3: Aids calcium regulation—keeping it out of arteries and in the bones
+Vitamin K2 + D3: Aids calcium regulation—keeping it out of arteries and in the bones.

-Astaxanthin: A powerful antioxidant that protects cells from oxidative stress
+Astaxanthin: A powerful antioxidant that protects cells from oxidative stress.

-L-Arginine & L-Citrulline: Supports blood flow and healthy blood pressure
+L-Arginine & L-Citrulline: Supports blood flow and healthy blood pressure.

 At Vitamode®, we believe in curating science-backed solutions for every life stage—because a hearty life should be one you grow into with confidence.